 How to Report Income Payments Using Form 1099-MISC

 Form 1099-MISC reports certain types of income.
 Think of it as a W-2 form for individuals or entities who aren't your employees.
-You may have to deal with this form if you're in business or self-employed and if you make certain payments to businesses, individuals, subcontractors, independent contractors or vendors.
-You have to submit your 1099-MISC forms to the Internal Revenue Service as well as to the party who received payment from you.
+You may have to deal with this form if you're in business or self-employed and if you make certain payments to businesses, individuals, subcontractors, independent contractors, or vendors.
+You have to submit 1099-MISC forms to both the Internal Revenue Service and the party you paid.

 When Form 1099-MISC Is Required

 A 1099-MISC form is required whenever you pay someone who is not your employee $600 or more during the year in the course of doing business.
-One payment in June of $300 would not require a 1099-MISC form, but if you make another $300 payment a month later, you must submit a Form 1099-MISC because the total of your payments reach $600.
+One payment in June of $300 would not require a 1099-MISC form, but if you make another $300 payment a month later, you must submit a Form 1099-MISC because together, the payments totaled $600.
 Common types of income that require this form include:

 - Medical and health care payments